dotnet/designs/accepted/2022/simplify-rid-model.md

 | win-arm64  | All Windows versions, for Arm64. |
 | win-x64    | All Windows versions, for x64. |
 | win-x86    | All Windows versions, for x86. |

+Note: `linux-armv6` may or may not be supported.
+It is added for completeness.

 Note: Singles are for processor-agnostic managed code.